apache/iceberg/docs/table-migration.md

  - See the License for the specific language governing permissions and
  - limitations under the License.
  -->
+# Hive and Spark Table Migration
+Iceberg supports converting Hive and Spark tables to Iceberg tables through Spark Procedures.
+For specific instructions on how to use the procedures, please refer to the [Table Migration via Spark Procedures](../spark-procedures/#table-migration) page.

-# Delta Lake Conversion
+# Delta Lake Table Migration
 Iceberg supports converting Delta Lake tables to Iceberg tables through the `iceberg-delta-lake` module by using [Delta Standalone](https://docs.delta.io/latest/delta-standalone.html) to read logs of Delta lake tables.

-## Enabling Converting from Delta Lake to Iceberg
+## Enabling Migration from Delta Lake to Iceberg
 The `iceberg-delta-lake` module is not bundled with Spark and Flink engine runtimes.
 Users need to manually include this module in their environment to enable the conversion.
 Also, users need to provide [Delta Standalone](https://github.com/delta-io/connectors/releases/tag/v0.6.0) and [Delta Storage](https://repo1.maven.org/maven2/io/delta/delta-storage/2.2.0/) because they are what `iceberg-delta-lake` uses to read Delta Lake tables.